-If you and your family member are going through withdrawal from alcohol, it can be a difficult journey.
+If you or a family member are going through withdrawal from alcohol, it can be a difficult journey.
 Knowing what to expect can help.
 Find more info below.

 The Timeline of Withdrawal from Alcohol

 Alcohol withdrawal affects a person in stages of severity.
-Each stage becomes progressively worse, until the body has rid itself of the substance.
+Each stage becomes progressively worse until the body has rid itself of the substance.